AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## If the pay-by-traffic billing method is used for a subscription instance, does the public bandwidth service of the instance automatically resume after I settle overdue payments?

-If the public bandwidth service was stopped due to an overdue payment, the service will automatically resume when the overdue payment is settled.
+If the public bandwidth service was stopped due to an overdue payment, the service automatically resumes when the overdue payment is settled.

 ## How is traffic priced after I change the billing method for network usage of a subscription instance from pay-by-bandwidth to pay-by-traffic?